The first thing I answer in mandala classes is “What is a mandala?

 “I sketched every morning in a notebook a small circular drawing, a mandala, which seemed to correspond to my inner situation at the time.
 With the help of these drawings I could observe my psychic transformations from day to day…My mandalas were cryptograms…in which I saw the self—that is, my whole being—actively at work.”
 (1965: 195-196).

-I’ve seen hundreds of different symbols appear on the page or canvas, often much to the surprise of the student or artist.
+I’ve seen hundreds of different symbols appear on the page or canvas, to the surprise of the student or artist.

-I’ve had people say, “I haven’t thought about her/him in so long,” as they look at an innocuous symbol like a butterfly, rainbow or tree.
+I’ve had people say things such as, “I haven’t thought about her/him in so long,” as they look at an innocuous symbol like a butterfly, rainbow, or tree.

-I’ve had people finish their mandala and proclaim they are going to start “that project” that’s been on their mind for years.
+I’ve had people finish their mandala and proclaim they are going to start “that project” that’s been on their minds for years.

 I’ve had students cry, grieve, laugh with delight, feel empowered, more in love, and on and on!